BinaryBlitz/GetHelp-iOS/fastlane/README.md

 ```
 fastlane ios beta
 ```
-Submit a new Beta Build to Apple TestFlight
+Submit a new Beta Build to Crashlytics

-This will also make sure the profile is up to date
 ### ios release
 ```
 fastlane ios release
 ```
-Deploy a new version to the App Store
+Submit a new build to iTunes Connect

 ----